NikitaJain-1/E-Commerce-Product-Recommender-/README.md

 # Just double-click: dashboard/index.html
 # or serve it locally (e.g., python -m http.server in the dashboard folder)
 ```

-> Optional: Set `OPENAI_API_KEY` in your environment to use a real LLM for explanations.
-> Without it, the system uses a deterministic, **hallucination-free** template.

 ---

 ## Architecture